Q: What decision did the BSA make regarding girls’ involvement in the organization?

 Q. What program is available to girls that are older than Cub Scout age?

-Using the same Scouting program offered to older boys, the organization will deliver a program for older girls that is scheduled to launch in February 2019 through which girls will be able to earn the highest rank of Eagle Scout.
+Using the same Scouting program offered to older boys, the organization delivers a program for older girls that launched in February 2019 through which girls will be able to earn the highest rank of Eagle Scout.

 Q: What ages would be eligible for the program?

-Mirroring the ages served by the existing Boy Scout program, the program for girls would serve girls who have completed the fifth grade and are at least 10 years old, or have earned the Arrow of Light and are at least 10 years old, or are age 11 but have not reached age 18.
+Mirroring the ages served by the existing program, the Scouts BSA program for girls would serve girls who have completed the fifth grade and are at least 10 years old, or have earned the Arrow of Light and are at least 10 years old, or are age 11 but have not reached age 18.

 Q. Will you change the program to accommodate girls?